Myst V: End of Ages: Reception

 The characters of Myst, occasionally ridiculed in previous games, were well received in End of Ages.
-Publications such as GameSpot and IGN praised the voice acting and the switch to character models; Jaun Castro of IGN stated that though the player could not interact directly with the characters, the rendered characters wound up "feeling more genuine and real" than in previous games, speaking with genuine conviction and animation.
-Special praise was given to David Ogden Stiers for bringing Esher to life.
-A dissenting opinion was presented by reviewer Mark Saltzman, who thought that players might become bored by the "overly dramatic" character dialogue.
+Publications such as GameSpot and IGN praised the voice acting and the switch to character models; Juan Castro of IGN stated that though the player could not interact directly with the characters, the rendered characters wound up "feeling more genuine and real" than in previous games, speaking with genuine conviction and animation.
+Chad Sapieha in The Globe and Mail praised the characters' animations, and gestures.
+Likewise, Oliver Clare of Eurogamer praised the character animation, while noting they weren't quite as good as those found in Half Life 2, released the year before.
+Special praise was given by some reviewers to David Ogden Stiers for voicing the character of Esher.